kevintruong/til/C-Programming,-Part-5:-Debugging.md

 valgrind ./myprogram
 ```

-Arguments are optional and the default tool that will run is Memcheck,the output will be presented in form of
+Arguments are optional and the default tool that will run is Memcheck.
+The output will be presented in form of
-number of allocations,number of freed allocations and the number of errors
+number of allocations, number of freed allocations, and the number of errors.

 **Example**

 ![Valgrind Example](https://i.imgur.com/ZdBWDvh.png)

-Here's an example to help you interpret the above results,suppose we have a simple program like this :
+Here's an example to help you interpret the above results.
+Suppose we have a simple program like this:
 ```C
   #include <stdlib.h>